Ryad Boudebouz

-Ryad Boudebouz (رياض بودبوز; Tamazight: ⵔⵢⴰⴷ ⴱⵓⴷⴻⴱⵓⵣ; born 19 February 1990) is a professional footballer who plays for JS Kabylie.
+Ryad Boudebouz (رياض بودبوز; Tamazight: ⵔⵢⴰⴷ ⴱⵓⴷⴻⴱⵓⵣ; born 19 February 1990) is a professional footballer.
 Mainly an attacking midfielder, he can also play as a right winger.

 A former France youth international, Boudebouz switched his allegiance to Algeria in 2010.
 He played for the Algeria national team at the 2010 FIFA World Cup and the 2013 Africa Cup of Nations.
 In total, Boudebouz scored two goals in twenty-five matches for Algeria from 2010 to 2017.

 Club career

 Born in Colmar to Algerian parents, Boudebouz grew up in the 'Europe' district of the city.
 At age 10, he joined the junior ranks of local side Colmar where he stayed until age 14 when he joined Sochaux's youth academy.
 Boudebouz made his debut for the club's reserve side at the age of 16.
 On 15 May 2008, Boudebouz signed his first professional contract with the club agreeing to a three-year deal tying him to the club until 2011.

 On 4 October 2008, Boudebouz made his first team debut for Sochaux, starting in a league match against Nice.
 On 8 November 2008, he scored his first career goal, the winner in a 2–1 victory against Le Mans.

 On 2 September 2013 – the last day of the 2013–14 summer transfer window – Boudebouz signed a three-year contract with Corsica-based club SC Bastia, for a reported fee of €1 million.

 After two seasons in Corsica, Boudebouz joined Montpellier with a four-year contract, as part of a deal that saw Yassine Jebbour join the Corsican team.

 In January 2019, Boudebouz was loaned to Celta from Real Betis.

 On 27 July 2019, Boudebouz signed a three-year deal to join Ligue 1 side Saint-Étienne which was reportedly worth €4 million.
 On 6 March 2020, he scored a stoppage time winner for Saint-Etienne in the Coupe de France semi-final to send the club into their first final in nearly 40 years.

 On 8 September 2022, Boudebouz joined Saudi Arabian club Al-Ahli on a free transfer.

 On 12 September 2023, Boudebouz joined Saudi First Division side Ohod on a two-year contract.

 On 10 September 2024, Boudebouz signed a two-year contract, with JS Kabylie.